 - artisan bread

-- Martinelli's sparkling cider
+- Martinelli's sparkling cider (non-alcoholic)

-Using scripture verses from The Bible, this Last Supper program walks us through what happened on the last Thursday of Jesus Christ's life including the Last Supper with his disciples, suffering in the Garden of Gethsemane and then being arrested.
+This Last Supper program walks us through what happened on the last Thursday of Jesus Christ's life including the Last Supper with his disciples, suffering in the Garden of Gethsemane and then being arrested.

 If you have young ones, you can keep the details very simple, but as they grow older, you can dive into deeper discussions.